 Let the other side cook for 5 minutes and then slide the spatula underneath again and slide it onto the prepared pan.

-A quick bake in the oven and these English muffins are ready to be enjoyed.
+A quick bake in the oven and these gluten free English muffins are ready to be enjoyed.

-And now for the recipe for the best gluten free English muffins.
+And now for the recipe for these delicious gluten free English muffins…

 - 1 tsp. salt